gustavagneman/starter-academic-master/content/authors/admin/_index.md

 - Visitors
 ---

-Postdoctoral researcher at the political science faculty of Lund University.
+Associate Professor of Economics at the Norwegian University of Science and Technology (Trondheim).
+Interested in how preferences, norms, and culture respond to societal changes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv.pdf" "newtab" >}}CV{{< /staticref >}}